The Queen’s Award for Voluntary Service is the highest award given to volunteer groups across the UK.

 Any group of 2 or more people doing volunteering work can be nominated for the award.
 The majority of the group must be volunteers, and more than half the volunteers must have the right to live in the UK.

 To be nominated they should do work that:

 - provides a service and meets a need for people living in the local community

 - is supported, recognised and respected by the local community and the people who benefit from it

 Volunteer groups should have been running for 3 years or more to be nominated.

 Winners get a certificate signed by the Queen and a domed glass crystal.
 Representatives from the group may also be invited to attend a royal garden party.

 Local assessment panels look at all the nominations and decide which ones to send to the National Award Committee.

-The committee makes recommendations to the Cabinet Office, which sends a final list to the Queen for her approval.
+The committee makes recommendations to the Department for Digital, Culture, Media and Sport (DCMS), which sends a final list to the Queen for her approval.